butterbot6283/Discord-MPC-Rich-Presence/README.md

 ## Features

 ### Discord Rich Presence
 Displays real-time playback status on your Discord profile.
 Shows the video title, current state (Playing/Paused/Idle), timestamps, a poster image, and an optional clickable TMDb link on the activity.
+This now updates continuously on every tick — including while **paused** — so slideshow rotation, config changes, and folder `.txt` edits all take effect immediately without needing to press play first.

 ### Video Title Detection (via FFprobe)
 Reads the embedded `title` tag directly from your video file using `ffprobe` with a 3-second timeout to prevent hangs.
-That's the only thing pulled from video metadata — **TMDb/MAL IDs and release dates are never read from the video file itself**, only from `tmdb.txt`/`mal.txt` (see [Folder Metadata](#folder-metadata)) or `config.json`.
+That's the only thing pulled from video metadata — **TMDb IDs and release dates are never read from the video file itself**, only from `tmdb.txt` (see [Folder Metadata](#folder-metadata)) or `config.json`.
 Falls back to the filename as the title if no `title` tag is present.

-### AutoPoster Pipeline (TMDb + Jikan)
+### AutoPoster Pipeline (TMDb only)
 Automatically finds the correct poster/show info through a lookup chain, in priority order:
-1. `mal.txt` / `tmdb.txt` / `group.txt` in the video's folder → Jikan or TMDb API
+1. `tmdb.txt` / `group.txt` in the video's folder → TMDb API
-2. `mal_id` / `tmdb_id` in `config.json` → Jikan or TMDb API
+2. `tmdb_id` in `config.json` → TMDb API
 3. Filename search (cascade, see below) → TMDb API Results are cached locally in `rpc_cache.json` inside the video folder (or the project folder if the video folder is not writable).
 The cache is permanent unless you change the `dont` filter or the group ID — switching `autoPoster`, `romajiTitle`, or other visual settings does **not** bust the cache.

+> **Note:** This script previously experimented with a Jikan/MyAnimeList integration for anime metadata.
+It has been **fully removed** — Jikan turned out to be too unreliable in practice (frequent `504 "failed to connect to MyAnimeList"` errors, even on simple direct-ID lookups).
+TMDb is now the single, unified metadata source for everything, including anime.
+If your anime isn't on TMDb, use the filename search or a `tmdb.txt` override — TMDb covers the vast majority of anime titles as either a TV show or movie entry.

 ### Cascade Filename Search
 When no ID is available anywhere, the script searches TMDb by filename using a multi-stage "cascade" so a single bad guess (wrong year, leftover season marker) doesn't fail the whole lookup: